flebbis/Implementing-a-new-programming-language/docs/language.md

 int x;
 ```
 ### Arithmetic Operations
-FIKA supports a full range of arithmetic operators for numeric types `int` and `double`.
+Fika supports a full range of arithmetic operators for numeric types `int` and `double`.

 #### Basic arithmetic